Online RN-to-BSN Curriculum

-Recognized as a National League for Nursing Center of Excellence for 2013-2017, Widener University is committed to preparing cross-disciplined nurses who can enhance the value they bring to their current professional roles and organizations.
+Recognized as a National League for Nursing Center of Excellence again for 2017-2022, Widener University is committed to preparing cross-disciplined nurses who can enhance the value they bring to their current professional roles and organizations.

 Our RN-to-BSN courses provide you with a swift, flexible path to achieving your BSN with the application of credits from prior coursework allowing you to earn your degree in less than one year or create a custom program plan.
+With your active RN license, you will be granted an additional 33 credits automatically.
 We challenge our students to take an active role in today’s global society and to draw connections between their courses and current societal issues and challenges.

 Widener’s online RN-to-BSN curriculum is based on the American Association of Colleges of Nursing (AACN) essentials and prepares students to stand out as exceptional nursing candidates for facilities striving to obtain Magnet Recognition Status.

 The program is comprised of 122 credit hours in total.
 Of these, 92 credits represent a combination of the nursing and prerequisite coursework you have completed, and 30 credits represent RN-to-BSN coursework, all of which is offered online.
 Many students are happy to discover that the required pre-requisites for Widener’s RN-to-BSN program are flexible compared to other schools.
 To reach a program manager and complete an official transcript evaluation click here.